nychealth/coronavirus-data/trends/Readme.md

 ### antibody-by-week.csv

 This file contains person-level information on antibody testing: the number of people who received a test, the number of people with positive results, the percentage of people tested who tested positive, stratified by week.
-Please see the key notes section for a description of the different categories of COVID-19 tests ([Types of COVID-19 laboratory tests](https://github.com/nychealth/coronavirus-data#laboratory-testing)).
+Please see the key technical notes section for a description of the different categories of COVID-19 tests ([Types of COVID-19 laboratory tests](https://github.com/nychealth/coronavirus-data#laboratory-testing)).
 The dates shown in this table reflect the date of specimen collection (i.e., when someone went to a healthcare provider for a test).

 People with an antibody test are aggregated by full-weeks starting each Sunday and ending on Saturday.
 For example, a person whose blood was collected for antibody testing on Monday, October 12 would be categorized as tested during the week ending October 17.
 A person tested twice in one week would only be counted once in that week.